What is a dead drive?

-Improper power supply or sudden power surges will create bad sectors on system hard drive.
-Sometimes, because of the bad sectors, the system or log files on operating system become inaccessible, which in turn lead to dead hard drive; resulting in data loss.
-In this terrible situation, the user can straightaway seek the help of the Dead Drive Recovery utility to get back files from dead drive.
-By using this tool user can even recover data from laptop hard drive partition.
-It supports various Laptop brands such as – Toshiba, Acer, Sony, HP, Samsung, Asus, Lenovo, LG etc.
+Improper power supply or sudden power surges will create bad sectors on the system hard drive.
+Sometimes, because of the bad sectors, the system or log files on the operating system become inaccessible, which in turn lead to a dead hard drive; resulting in a data loss.
+In this terrible situation, the user can straightaway seek the help of the Dead Drive Recovery utility to get back files from the dead drive.
+By using this tool, a user can even recover data from laptop hard drive partition.
+It supports various laptop brands such as – Toshiba, Acer, Sony, HP, Samsung, Asus, Lenovo, LG, etc.

 Formatted the dead drive: Improper formatting of the drive is the other common reason behind a dead drive.
-Generally, users format their system hard drive or external drive to fix minor errors on the drive and to boost up it response time.
-But, an improper process of formatting results in drive corruption which results in dead drive.
-The lost files from a dead drive can be easily restored by using dead drive recovery program.
+Generally, the users format their system hard drive or external drive to fix minor errors on the drive and to boost up its response time.
+But, an improper process of formatting results in drive corruption which results in the dead drive.
+The lost files from a dead drive can be easily restored by using the dead drive recovery program.
 The application works well on all well-known version of Windows operating systems such as Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, Windows Server 2003 and Windows Server 2008.
-Additional reading…
+Additional info.

-It also helps users to restore files from partitioned hard disk within less span of time.
-A free trial version of the Dead Drive Recovery tool is also available, which will help users to preview the retrieved files.
+It also helps the users to restore files from the partitioned hard disk within a less span of time.
+A free trial version of the Dead Drive Recovery tool is also available, which will help the users to preview the retrieved files.
 By previewing the retrieved files, a user can judge the probability of the dead drive recovery.
-You can even use this on Mac based system.
+You can even use this on Mac-based system.
 Navigate to this website to acquire more information about Mac recovery: http://www.recoverformattedpartition.com/mac.html

 Easy steps on how to perform a dead drive recovery

-Step 4: Now preview the recovered files as shown in fig 4.
+Step 4: Now preview the recovered files by right-clicking on it.